thiaguinhoTCP/thiaguinhoTCP/README.md

 - 💞️ I’m looking to collaborate on programar/programming
 - 📫 How to reach me thiagocperogini@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Eu aprendo rápido mas as vezes tenho preguiça de aprender/ I learn quickly but sometimes I'm too lazy to learn
+- ⚡ Fun fact: Não esqueça ";"/ Don't forget ";"
 <!---
 thiaguinhoTCP/thiaguinhoTCP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.